 When you decide to foster, you need to determine the fostering type that reflects your motivation to foster.
 What kind of fostering fits this motivation?

 Firstly, the highest demand is for foster carers to provide a safe home for siblings as ‘sibling foster carers’.
-Secondly, there is a massive demand for ‘Parent and Child foster carers’ to help Mum’s and their babies stay together; finally, there is a vast demand for foster carers to support older children and teenagers.
+Secondly, there is a massive demand for ‘Parent and Child foster carers to help Mum’s and their babies stay together; finally, there is a vast demand for foster carers to support older children and teenagers.

-Many teenagers in care develop a shell to protect themselves.
+Often, children develop a shell to protect themselves.

-Many young people live with the difficulties of teenage angst; for many young people who have been in care for a long time, they have often moved around.
-Ultimately, they have developed a thick shell to protect themselves.
+Many young people live with the difficulties of teenage angst; many young people who have been in care for a long time have often moved around.
+They have developed a thick shell to protect themselves.
 These children have an armour embedded, usually due to frequent rejection; however, these children need stability, honesty, and a feeling of belonging because underneath it all, they are scared.

 Children need foster carers who will care for them.